 Staying the course is easier if you make living below your means a habit.
 After all, in order to save, you must spend less than you earn.

 “If your standard of living is such that you can’t make it on your income, you’re living in the wrong way.
 Your bills are too high.
 You’re spending too much money.
 Your house is too expensive.
-You need to right-size your life by reducing,” she says.
+You need to right-size your life by reducing,” Quinn says.

 Earlier generations of Americans had a fail-safe way of steadily piling up savings.
 They lived a lifestyle founded on delayed gratification.
 They reused items, repaired that old car, made do with what they had — and banked cash.